-Kyoto, the former Imperial capital of Japan lies in a basin that is surrounded by mountains and natural woodlands.
-The entire area is interspersed with hundreds of temples and shrines.
-Many of them have gardens that are painstakingly kept to facilitate impressive foliage.
-During high season (autumn foliage and cherry blossom) almost all temples and shrines are open to the public.
+For foliage spotting, there is hardly any better place than Japan’s imperial capital, Kyoto.
+The city of 1.5 million is nestled in a basin surrounded by forested mountains.
+Hundreds of temples and shrines intersperse the city and its outskirts.
+Many of them feature gardens painstakingly kept to allow for most impressive autumn colors.
+During foliage season almost all temples and shrines are open to the public.
 Opening hours are usually from 9am to 5pm, many places charge an entrance fee of around ¥500.

-The colors’ intensity and progress varies, of course, from year to year, depending on the weather.
-If you go in the second half of November, you should see some brilliant autumn colors for sure.
-A great resource for finetuning your trip while you are there are the autumn color reports from japan-guide.com.
+Progress and intensity of the colors vary naturally from year to year, depending on the weather.
+If you go in the second half of November, you should see some brilliant colors for sure.
+A great resource when laying down your itinerary are the autumn color reports from japan-guide.com.

 For longer distances, better use rail services.
-A great deal for accessing the city’s eastern districts is the one-day pass from Keihan Railways (¥500).
-Hankyu Railway, which lines go as far as Osaka, is offering another attractive one-day ticket (¥800).
+A great deal for accessing the city’s eastern districts is the one-day pass from Keihan Railways for ¥500.
+Hankyu Railway, which lines go as far as Osaka, is offering another attractive one-day ticket for ¥800.

 There is also an extensive network of local buses.
-The traffic congestion on Kyoto’s main thoroughfares, however, makes this a less useful option.
+Kyoto’s congested thoroughfares, however, make using the bus less effective.
 Hiring a car is no better.
-Also, it requires doing some paperwork in advance and is rather expensive (rates start at ¥5,000–10,000 per day).
+Also, it requires doing some paperwork in advance and is rather expensive.
+Rates usually start at ¥5,000–10,000 per day.